-The following members of the Nantucket School Committee are elected by the community to serve three-year terms.
-Their responsibilities are to:
+School The following members of the Nantucket Sch ool Committee are elected by the

+Committee community to serve three-year terms.
+Their re sponsibilities are to:

+• establish the educational philosophy of of Nantucket Public Schools,

+• make the educational policy,

+• adopt curriculum,

-- establish the educational philosophy of Nantucket Public Schools, - make the educational policy, - adopt curriculum, - evaluate the education program, - hire, evaluate, and fire the superintendent, - adopt the district budget and approve expenditures, and - establish the regulations for governing and operating the district.
+• evaluate the education program,

+• hire, evaluate, and fire the superintend dent,

+• adopt the district budget and approve expenditures, and

+• establish the regulations for governing g and operating the district.

 Member Term Expires

-Timothy Lepore, Chairperson 2023
+Timothy Lepore, Chairperson 2026

 Pauline Proch 2025

+2023

+Laura Gallagher Byrne 2023

 Laura Gallagher Byrne 2024

-Esmeralda Martinez 2024

-Anthony"Rocky" Fox 2023